tomlogs/tomlogs.github.io/_posts/2021-11-12-how-to-store-environment-variables-for-local-development.md

 In cmd, paste the following, replacing NAME-OF-ENV-VARIABLE with a name for the environment variable and VALUE-OF-ENV-VARIABLE with the value of your environment variable (such as an access key).

     setx NAME-OF-ENV-VARIABLE "VALUE-OF-ENV-VARIABLE"

+You could use keyword 'set' instead of 'setx'.
+As per [this StackOverflow response](https://superuser.com/questions/916649/what-is-the-difference-between-setx-and-set-in-environment-variables-in-windows "What is the difference between SETX and SET in environment variables in Windows"), 'set' will set the environment variable for the current cmd session, whereas 'setx' will modify permanently.

 ### Linux/macOS